-The conclusion of the BRA states that there are no federally listed, proposed, or candidate plant of animal species that were observed nor listed to be near or on the subject property.
+The conclusion of the BRA states that there are no federally listed, proposed, or candidate plant or animal species that were observed nor listed to be near or within the study area on the subject property.
 No other habitat or designated critical habitat for federally listed species of EFH for Pacific Salmon are present in the study area.
 This is mostly due to the lack of natural habitats in the area, as the area has been long ago used as a crop production field.